MishaunChristian/thefullbodylab/src/pages/faq.md

 ### Why is the first session so much longer than the following consultations?

 The first time we meet we’ll take time to understand the several aspects that make you, you.
 I will conduct a thorough health history to understand your past.
-Then we’ll explore where you are currently at on your social, emotional, spiritual, physical, and nutritional path.
+Then we’ll explore where you are currently at on your journey--social, emotional, spiritual, physical, and nutritional.
 We’ll then get clear on your intention and level of willingness to make changes.
 From there we will co-create a health and wellness plan.
-Each follow-up meeting will range from XX-XX minutes.
+Each follow-up meeting will be 45-minutes.

 ### How quickly will I see results?